Duplications can be cystic or tubular depending on their length.

-The most common site of duplication is the jejunum and ileum followed by the colon, stomach, duodenum, and esophagus.
-Colonic duplication is often associated with anomalies of the urogenital system.
+The most common site of duplication is the jejunum and ileum followed by the esophagus, stomach, duodenum, and colon.
 Intestinal duplications usually manifest in the 1st or 2nd year of life.

 Duplications can be asymptomatic or cause obstructive symptoms, chronic pain, gastrointestinal bleeding, or abdominal mass.
 Those in the chest can cause respiratory symptoms or feeding issues.
 Duplications containing heterotopic gastric or pancreatic mucosa can result in perforation.

 If they are detected, treatment of intestinal duplications is surgical with complete resection of the duplicated portion.
 For proximal lesions, an endoscopic approach can be considered when a highly skilled endoscopist is available (1).

 1. Rattan KN, Bansal S, Dhamija A: Gastrointestinal duplication presenting as neonatal intestinal obstruction: An experience of 15 years at tertiary care centre.
 J Neonatal Surg 6(1):5, 2017. doi: 10.21699/jns.v5i4.432